yamagata-developers-society/yamagata-developers-society.github.io/README.md

 For the situation illustrated below.

-- You had hosted a website at GitHub Pages default URL, and you moved the site to other URL.
+- You had hosted a website at GitHub Pages and you moved the site to other URL.
 You want to make accesses to old URL redirect to new URL.

 ## Usage